ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Request ID.
 If the requested address was assigned, the IP Address and IP Prefix Length fields in the Assigned Address response SHALL be set to the assigned values.
-If the requested address was not assigned, the IP Address SHALL be all-zero (0.0.0.0 or ::) and IP Prefix Length SHALL be the maximum length (32 or 128) to indicate that no address was assigned.
-Note that other Assigned Address entries that do not correspond to any Request ID can also be contained in the ADDRESS_ASSIGN response.
+If the requested address was not assigned, the IP Address SHALL be all-zero and the IP Prefix Length SHALL be the maximum length (0.0.0.0/32 or ::/128) to indicate that no address was assigned.
+Note that other Assigned Address entries that do not correspond to any Request ID can also be contained in the same ADDRESS_ASSIGN response.

 If an endpoint receives an ADDRESS_REQUEST capsule that contains zero Requested